Current surveys

 Map of Ontario with locations of name proposals highlighted.

-The Ontario Geographic Names Board has received 5 name proposals.
-We want to hear from residents who know any local name(s) for the features highlighted on the map.
+The Ontario Geographic Names Board has received 5 name proposals and wants to hear from residents who know any local name(s) for the features highlighted on the map.

-Based on your feedback, the board may make a recommendation to the Ministry of Natural Resources and Forestry to officially adopt the proposed name.
+Based on your feedback, the Board may make a recommendation to the Ministry of Natural Resources to officially adopt the proposed name.

 Official names appear on government maps and publications.

-If you are familiar with any of the following features and would like to comment, please complete a short survey by July 22, 2024.
+If you are familiar with these features and would like to comment, please complete a short survey by October 14, 2024.

 Current open surveys

-Located approximately 15 kilometres northeast of Smooth Rock Falls in the District of Cochrane and the Geographic Township of Beniah.
+Located northwest of McFarlane Lake in the City of Greater Sudbury, District of Sudbury and the Geographic Township of Broder.

 About geographic names